zlthinker/zlthinker.github.io/blog/_posts/2020-04-10-demystify-IMU.md

 > The output of a gyro (same for accelerometer) will be perturbed by some thermo-mechanical noise which fluctuates at a rate much greater than the sampling rate of the sensor.
 As a result the samples obtained from the sensor are perturbed by a white noise sequence, which is simply a sequence of zero-mean uncorrelated random variables.
 In this case each random variable is identically distributed and has a finite variance.

+### Multi-threading

+In ORB-SLAM, there are three threads working in parallel:

+* tracking thread: process the IMU and visual sensor measurements, localize the current frame, determine if it is a keyframe, relocalize if tracking lost
+* local mapping thread: once a keyframe is added, optimize the active map in a local window
+* loop closure thread: detect loops and run loop closure optimization (pose graph optimization + full bundle)

 # Reference

 [1] [IMU Preintegration on Manifold for Efficient Visual-Inertial Maximum-a-Posteriori Estimation](http://www.roboticsproceedings.org/rss11/p06.pdf) (* Note: there are errors with Eqs.
 26.）